webiny/docs.webiny.com/docs/guides/creating-iframe-element-plugin.md

 As mentioned, this list of page elements can be expanded and custom page elements can be created via plugins.
 To create a new page element, we need to register two plugins, one that defines how it's rendered in the editor and all of the available settings and options, and the other one that defines how the page element is rendered on the actual page.

+## Add Plugins in the `Admin` App
-## Editor Plugin
+### Editor Plugin

 Let's add the new page element in the editor.
+First, we will add the necessary plugins in the `apps/admin/src/iframe/iframeEditor.tsx` file.

-First, we will use the [`pb-editor-page-element`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element) plugin type.
+We will start with the [`pb-editor-page-element`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element) plugin type.

 ```jsx